Abundnce10/Facebook_FriendsAndObject_Ratings/README.md

 #### Credit

-I'm intrigued by the amount of objects from which they're tracking myself against for correlation, but I wasn't aware of this ability until I stumbled over [Arjun Shreedharan's blog](http://arjunsreedharan.org/).
+I'm intrigued by the amount of objects from which they're tracking myself against for correlation, but I wasn't aware of this ability until I stumbled upon [Arjun Shreedharan's blog](http://arjunsreedharan.org/).
 In one of his [posts](http://arjunsreedharan.org/post/65979958297/find-your-facebook-friends-ranking-score) he presents the code above.